 Questions to ask about how they manage & grow their people

-If you’re developing managers on your team, it’s important to make sure they’re building and maintaining these habits with their team.
-Of course, the example you set is one of the most important parts, and these questions to ask in one on ones with them can help:
+If you’re developing managers on your team, it’s important to make sure they’re building and maintaining these habits with their teams, too.
+Of course, the example you set is one of the most important parts, and these questions to ask in one on ones with them can help as well:

 - 32) How often are you having one on ones?
 Does that feel like the right frequency for everyone?